 Waterproof Protection

 Waterproof protection is one of the most important features to check because it helps keep moisture from damaging your electric spin scrubber during toilet cleaning.
 You’ll want a model that can handle splashes, rinsing, and regular wet use without letting water reach sensitive parts.
-Many scrubbers offer an IPX7 rating, which means they resist water exposure, but you still shouldn’t submerge them.
+Many scrubbers offer an IPX7 rating, which usually means the product is designed to resist temporary water exposure under certain test conditions, but you should still follow the maker’s exact care instructions and avoid submerging the tool unless the listing clearly says it is safe.
 Good sealing protects the motor and electronics from rust and corrosion, so your tool lasts longer.
 It also lets you use the scrubber confidently in bathrooms and kitchens where water is common.
 Before you buy, compare the waterproof rating to your cleaning habits so you get the protection you need without risking avoidable damage during everyday cleaning tasks.

 Handle Adjustability